Is life insurance worth it?

 What is supplemental life insurance?

 Supplemental life insurance is a type of insurance that offers an extra layer of protection to an existing policy.
 Supplemental insurance is coverage that you buy in addition to your primary policy.
-Often known as employee-paid or voluntary life insurance, supplemental life insurance is typically purchased from your company.
-It can help assist with financial matters, and can be used as an additional death benefit.
+Supplemental life insurance, often known as employee-paid or voluntary life insurance, is typically purchased from your company.
+It can help assist with financial matters and can be used as an additional death benefit.
 Private insurers can also provide coverage.